-# MySQL and Salesforce recipe
+# Sync MySQL records to Salesforce in batches recipe

 This use case guides you through connecting MySQL and Salesforce to Workato to create a powerful automation.